jeremy-banks/devops/README.md

      - even if a VPC isn't created, a route would still need to exist for the account
      - obviously if no VPC is being created then the endpoint wouldn't need ot be created either
    - needs to support multi-regional failover as well
+   - WELL LET'S TEST IT!!
+      - just start with making R53 entries first, this may be all that is needed
+   - bottom line is we have a few different permiations of account layout
+      - lowest level config is one shared vpc
+      - can then add a tgw
+      - can then add vpcs from other accounts
+      - all combinations have multi-region support
+      - all combination support either 2AZ or five9s 3AZ deployments
 - Federated login for devops, operations, and developers
    - https://getstarted.awsworkshop.io/02-dev-fast-follow/02-federated-access-to-aws/02-aws-sso-ad.html
    - https://aws.amazon.com/blogs/architecture/field-notes-integrating-active-directory-federation-service-with-aws-single-sign-on/